ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 established; fd='10', server='AF_INET(5.196.84.225:6514)',
 local='AF_INET(0.0.0.0:0)'
 ```
-It mean syslog-ng has started up, and connection to remote Lab is fine.
+It means syslog-ng has started up, and connection to remote Lab is fine.

 # 5. Let's play with Graylog Dashboards